paulfioravanti/paulfioravanti.github.io/_posts/2020-11-22-jlpt-study-guide.md

 pace that Anki dictated, and slot in listening and reading comprehension study once Anki preventing me from revising the decks further.

+During commutes to work, I would continue to revise the cards using [AnkiMobile][].
+You may think that AnkiMobile is pricey for "just an app", but, in my opinion, it is absolutely worth it given the objective you are trying to achieve, and the price of failure.
+I highly recommended using it if you can, and you can feel good about helping to support keeping Anki itself free.

-Creating the actual decks can be a bit confusing, especially if you do not have a coding background, so I have shared
+Creating the actual flash card decks can be a bit confusing, especially if you do not have a coding background, so I have shared
 [my JLPT Anki templates][paulfioravanti/jlpt], which you are free to use to create your own cards and/or customise to your liking.
 Each deck has an example card to get your started.

-Regardless of my desire to want to share the entire content of the decks online, since they are a straight port of copyrighted content, it would not be fair to the book authors, and I am sure the book publishers would not be so happy with me if I did.
+I have deliberately not shared my own decks on AnkiWeb, or anywhere else, as they are a straight port of copyrighted content.
+It would not be fair to the book authors, and I am sure their publishers would not be so happy with me if I did.
+So, definitely roll your own decks.

 ## Results